 The popularity of organically grown meat and produce is growing each year.
-Organic food is often fresher.
-It tastes better.
-It’s better for the environment.
+Organic food is often fresher, it tastes better, and it’s better for the environment.
 So maybe it’s time you looked at the facts and considered the healthier alternative.

 Organic produce is grown using no synthetic pesticides and with only natural fertilizers.
 Weeds and insects are also controlled naturally.
 Organic meats, dairy products and eggs are produced from animals fed organic feed and allowed access to the outdoors.
 They also are not given antibiotics, hormones or medications except in the case of illness.